Q: I can't get the plug to fit into the bulb

 Q: The projection is pointing the wrong way

-A: You can rotate the projection, and should do this before fully inserting the bulb into the door, as getting it back out can be a bit of a fight.
+A: Each bulb will have an L or R sticker, for Left and Right, so first make sure that you have the correct bulb installed.
+Although the image is rotatable, there should only be a need for a minor adjustment if the correct bulb is used.
+To rotate the projection, do this before fully inserting the bulb into the door, as getting it back out can be a bit of a fight.
 On each side of the bulb, you'll see a small plastic lug that can be moved with a fingernail, spudger or small screwdriver to rotate the image.
 The total rotation is about 60 degrees each way, so by combining which way you insert the bulb and the rotation of the image, any angle can be accomplished.
 Please see below for more details.

 Q: How do I remove the bulb from the door?